Supporting full-time ministries

 Some members of the other tribes resented that appointment.
 Whether their resentment was due to a desire to be in full-time ministry themselves, or because they would have to support them financially, we don't know.
 It may have been both.
 Is there an equivalent to the Levitical tribe in the New Testament?
 Yes, there is.

-Even though every Christian is called to serve God with their life and has at least one function in the church (1Co 12:1220), God still chooses individuals to serve him full-time today.
+Even though every Christian is called to serve God and has at least one function in the church (1Co 12:1220), God still chooses individuals to serve him in full-time ministry today.
 They are Christ's gifts to the church, comprising apostles, prophets, evangelists, pastors and teachers (Eph 4:711).
 Their purpose is threefold (v123):

 - to equip his people for works of service

-- to bring the body of Christ to unity in the faith
+- to bring his body to unity in the faith

 They do this, primarily, through the ministry of the Word.